Share on Facebook

 Winnipeg, Manitoba

 Few can beat Winnipeg’s Doris Rudolph when it comes to having a short farm-to-table chain, as she keeps bees in her own backyard!
 Rudolph is the founder of Brambles n’ Bees apiary and honey company.
-She’s now in her fifth summer of beekeeping and manages about a dozen hives placed throughout Winnipeg, West St. Paul, and St. Andrew’s in addition to those at her home.
+She’s now in her sixth summer of beekeeping and manages about a dozen hives placed throughout Winnipeg, West St. Paul, and St. Andrew’s in addition to those at her home.
 Those hives couldn’t be better positioned, as Rudolph says: “I find the honey from my backyard very flavourful since the bees have a wide variety of nectar from many sources.
 It’s quite tasty!”
 For the time being, her raw Manitoba prairie blossom honey is available by private order.

 Find out 50 more great things to do in Winnipeg.